 The performance of the company depends upon the quality of its directors and executives.
 To prosper, the company must attract, motivate and retain highly skilled directors and executives.
-The Company has only one employee and fees for services provided by Directors have been determined contractually at arm's length.
-For these reasons, the Board has not appointed a Remuneration Committee and this function is being undertaken by the Board.
+The fees for services provided by Directors have been determined contractually at arm's length.
+The Board has not appointed a Remuneration Committee and this function is being undertaken by the Board.

 Peter Jones was paid a fixed non-executive director fee of \$20,000 per annum.
-Bruce Hancox was paid a non-executive director fee of \$18,333 for the 11 months of service prior to resigning.
 Jonathan Pilcher was paid a fixed non-executive director and audit committee chairman fee of \$40,000 per annum.
 The director fees are determined by the board.